pbogden/framework-map/README.md

 [Framework](https://observablehq.com/framework/) has great documentation.
 See: [getting started](https://observablehq.com/framework/getting-started).
-The `./hello-framework` directory is a barebones project created with
+The `./framework` directory is a barebones project created with
 ```
 yarn create @observablehq
 ```

 Copy the PNG into the data directory of the Framework project.
 For example:
 ```
-cp data/webmap.png hello-framework/docs/data
+cp data/webmap.png framework/docs/data
 ```

-`hello-framework/docs/map.md` has a Framework version of the Observable notebook:
+`framework/docs/map.md` has a Framework version of the Observable notebook:
 [Vermont](https://observablehq.com/@pbogden/vermont).

 Deploy on github pages, in this case served from `./docs`
 ```
 mkdir docs
 touch docs/.nojekyll
-cd hello-framework
+cd framework
 yarn build
 cp -r dist/* ../docs
 ```